-The Board acknowledges Recommendation 2.4 in that the majority of the Board of a listed entity should be independent Directors, however the Board is of the belief that each area of expertise required for a Company of Pancontinental's size is well represented and that there are long term benefits to be gained from the current combination of Directors' skills, experience and expertise.
+The Board acknowledges Recommendation 2.4 in that the majority of the Board of a listed Entity should be Independent Directors, however the Board is of the belief that each area of expertise required for a Company of Pancontinental's size is well represented and that there are long term benefits to be gained from the current combination of Directors' skills, experience and expertise.
+Ms Malaxos and Mr Kennedy did not provide executive services during the year.